slserpent/flac_directory/README.md

 # flac_directory
 Just a little python script to convert all uncompressed WAV audio files in a directory (and optionally all subdirectories) to FLAC for long-term storage.
 Can also convert the FLAC files back to WAV if needed and delete files after completion.
 Compression statistics are displayed at script completion.
+Uses FFmpeg.

 ## Usage
 ```